Filpill/blog-web/content/projects/hugo.md

 ```[zsh]
 hugo -t hugo-PaperMod -D
 ```
 - The argument after "-t" is theme which is being used to compile the website together.
-In my case I'm using hugo-PaperMod
+In my case I'm using hugo-PaperMod.
 - The resulting files will compile straight into the public folder.
 - Again similarly to the local host, adding a "-D" will transform draft pages as well as the finalised pages.
 - You can choose to omit the "-D" when you are finalising the website.
 But you must change the draft state in the markdown pages.

 ### Deploying pages onto your Github

 Since all the static files are compiled in public and we have that folder pointing towards the deployment repo.
-We can just wrwrite our git commands to push the changes into deployment.
+We can just write our git commands to push the changes into deployment.

 ```[zsh]
+cd public/
 git add .
 git commit -m "deploying compiled html"
 git push origin main
 ```

 At this stage we have website up and running and hosted on github.
 Adding new content to the website is easily achieved with new markdown files.
 And changes are pushed with the previous 2 steps.

-The process can also be slimmed down if we decide to introduce some shell scripting into the mix.
-I likely will introduce this aswell in order to reduce the volume of typing required at the terminal.
+Or we could script this out completely with a shell script.